 On Friday, May 11th, Rick will be signing books and sharing tall tales at the Writer’s Block in Las Vegas, Nevada.
 His talk will be 6:30 pm to 8:30 pm.
 Refreshments will be served.

 Rick Quinn will be signing copies of his new book at the Tattered Cover LoDo on Thursday, May 24th starting at 7:00 pm The store is located at 1628 16th St, Denver, CO 80202.
 More information and free registration to this event.

-Starting on April 3rd you may view, edit and save any of these routes here:
+You may view, edit and save any of these routes here:

 Scenic Alternatives to Interstate 10